vprabhudesai/ad-predictive-factors/README.md

 - The dataset has over 500 records, which are used for training and testing the model.

 **Data Cleaning & Transformation:**
-- The data was cleaned to handle missing values, outliers, and duplicates.
+- The dataset did not actually require any processing for missing values, outliers, and duplicates.
+We did remove two irrelevant columns, including DoctorInCharge and PatientID.
 - We performed feature engineering to extract important features relevant to Alzheimer's disease prediction.
 - Data was split into training and testing sets for model evaluation.